Spey rods, Switch rods, Skagit, Short Spey (Scandi), Spey lines/ versileaders, poly leaders explained.

 The Big 4 Rivers in Scotland – Tay, Tweed, Spey and Dee

-Recent catch levels have been lower than usual, however if the conditions are right, then you are always in with a fighting chance.
+Recent salmon catch levels have been lower than usual, however if the conditions are right, then you are always in with a fighting chance of catching that elusive salmon.
 We get hundreds of requests a year to fish these rivers and our philosophy is simple.
 If anglers understand, the catch returns, and probability of catching a salmon, they can make a decision as to whether they want to take on the challenge from a position of honesty.
 This helps to manage expectation and avoids disappointment.

 Good fishing tackle is an investment…

-Really there’s no right and wrong in what tackle you use.
-Some of the craftiest anglers I know, use very basic tackle.
+What is the best salmon fishing tackle to use?
+Some of the most effective salmon anglers use the most basic fishing tackle.
 It’s what works for you and your budget.
 It’s what works for the river and conditions and it’s all about giving our anglers an enjoyable fishing experience.
-We are lucky in that we can offer our guests very nicely balanced gear from select manufacturers like Scott Mackenzie, Danielsson, Sage and Orvis, we’re not saying these are the best rods and reels, but they are superb and a joy to use.
-They also required great investment over the years, most of our rods are upwards of $700 per rod.
-We carry over 40 salmon rods and 50 trout rods in stock.
-I only hope when I die, my wife doesn’t sell it all for what she thought I paid for it! (old famous quote)
+We are lucky in that we can offer our guests very nicely balanced salmon fishing gear from select manufacturers like Scott Mackenzie, Danielsson, Sage and Orvis, we’re not saying these are the best rods and reels, but they are superb and a joy to use.
+They also required great investment over the years, most of our rods are upwards of £700 per rod.
+Alba Game Fishing carry over 40 salmon rods and 50 trout rods in stock.

 How to stay dry and safe in our Scottish Rivers

-Waders are important too, we carry Orvis and Patagonia breathable stocking foot waders, All our boots have Vibram soles, and added investment of Tungsten studs to minimise slipping on the river bed.
+We stock Orvis and Patagonia breathable stocking foot waders, ensuring you are wearing safe and reliable gear and have a sure footing on the river bed.
+All our boots have Vibram soles, and added investment of Tungsten studs to minimise slipping on the river bed.

-We invested in 15 new auto inflate life vests for the 2020 season.
+We invested in 15 new Crewsaver auto inflate life vests for the 2021 season.
 Safety is of paramount importance as is comfort when fishing.
 Our guides will talk guests through how these vests work and how to wade safely.

 If you want top read more on our tackle and clothing, go here.